Varsity Lakes railway station

-Varsity Lakes railway station is the terminus station of the Gold Coast line in Queensland, Australia.
-It serves the Gold Coast suburb of Varsity Lakes.
+Varsity Lakes is a railway station operated by Queensland Rail, which serves as the terminus of the Varsity Lakes line.
+It opened on 13 December 2009 and serves the Gold Coast suburb of Varsity Lakes.
+It is a ground level station, featuring an island platform with two faces.

 History

 Varsity Lakes station opened on 13 December 2009 as the terminal station of the Gold Coast line when it was extended from Robina.

 Construction work on the four kilometre line extension from Robina commenced in late July 2007.

 Services

 Varsity Lakes is the terminus station for Gold Coast line services to and from Bowen Hills, Doomben and Brisbane Airport Domestic.